Zbahsoun/Bikesharing/README.md

 <img src="https://github.com/Zbahsoun/bikesharing/blob/main/Images/August%20Peak%20Hours.png" width=50% height=50%>

-Since August is a beautiful time of the year to rent a bike, we want to use this data as a starting point to determine how many rides we could expect in the city of Des Moines.
+Since August is a beautiful time of the year to rent a bike, we want to use its data as a starting point to determine how many rides we could expect in the city of Des Moines.

 The bar chart shows the peak hours for the month of August are from 5 PM till 7 PM, this is the timeframe where users might be leaving their work and use the bike as transportation, it's also the time when the sun starts setting and the summer heat is more bearable to be outside.